BFCmath/bfcmath.github.io/_posts/2025-2-6-Are-Vision-Language-Models-learning-effectively.md

 The pretraining phases of modern and foundational transformer-based models are all based on self-supervised learning.

 From my perspective, self-supervised learning helps models learn more general features from the data.
-No hacking for the output, much more data to train, no bias or errors from the labels!
+No hacking for the output, much more data to train, no bias or errors from the labels! (more details in the next section)

 ViT is lacking in this aspect.

+### The difference between scalability in Text Encoder and Image Encoder

+Text Encoders' scalability advantage:
+   + **Abundant Unlabeled Text Data**: The internet is awash with text data – websites, books, articles, code, social media posts, etc. This data is essentially free and constantly growing.
+   + **Self-Supervised Learning Paradigm**: Methods like Masked Language Modeling (MLM) and Next Sentence Prediction (NSP) (in older models like BERT) or just next-token prediction (in GPT-style models) allow models to learn directly from unlabeled text.
+They create their own "labels" implicitly within the data itself.
+This means you can train on massive datasets without the expensive and time-consuming process of manual annotation.

+Vision Encoders' scalability bottleneck:
+   + **Labeled Image Data Scarcity**: Creating large, high-quality, labeled image datasets like ImageNet is expensive, time-consuming, and labor-intensive.
+   + **Supervised Tasks Might Not Scale Representations as Effectively**: While image classification is important, it might not be as effective in learning general-purpose visual representations as self-supervised tasks are for language.
+Supervised classification can be more focused on task-specific features.
+   + **Data Labeling Bias and Limitations**: Labeled datasets can also introduce biases based on the annotators and the labeling process itself.
+The categories are pre-defined and might not capture the full richness of visual information.

 ### Are Transformers Really Suitable for Vision Tasks?